 y: RADIUS * Math.atanh(Math.sin((lat * Math.PI) / 180.0)),

-If you wanted to convert back, from meeters to degrees, here is an inverted function:
+If you want to convert back, from meters to degrees, here is an inverted function:

 lng: ((x / RADIUS) * 180.0) / Math.PI,